justineenyan/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 prints a chessboard
-the sum of the two diagonals of a square matrix of integers a function that sets the value of a pointer to a char
+the sum of the two diagonals of a square matrix of integers a function that sets the value of a pointer to a char Task 9
+On branch master
+Your branch is up to date with 'origin/master'.

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+	modified:   README.md

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+	101-crackme_password

+no changes added to commit (use "git add" and/or "git commit -a")